DariuszLegizynski/DariuszLegizynski/README.md

 ## Hello there, I'm Dariusz Legizynski
 ### and this is my [website] :star2:

-### I'm a React_Nextjs and Vue/Nuxtjs Front-End Developer, who loves to code! :gift_heart:
+### I'm a React/Nextjs and Vue/Nuxtjs Front-End Developer, who loves to code! :gift_heart:

--   :+1: Goals: Contribute to open source projects, learn Jest and Typescript.
--   :muscle: Looking forward to collaborate with other passionate developers.
+-   Looking forward to collaborate with other passionate developers.
--   :clap: Currently working as a hardware developer, but am becoming a react front-end developer.
+-   A front-end developer that is working towards full-stack.
--   :family: Besides coding I'm a husband and father and I love to spend my free time with my family.
+-   Besides coding I'm a husband and father and I love to spend my free time with my family.

 <br />